+These short-stay scenarios provide an opportunity for predators to get access to a steady flow of victims.
 The solution seems to be part of the problem: state officials (police officers, child-services workers, hospital staff, etc.) have the power to remove a child from the home without a court order if they believe the child is in imminent danger.

 While removals are well-intentioned, they can backfire.
 The resulting emotional trauma for the child and the parents may be exacerbated by placing the child into the care of a poorly vetted foster parent who has criminal intentions.

 What Are The Most Common Types Of Foster Care Sexual Abuse In Pennsylvania?

 It is almost unimaginable that a vulnerable child has to contend with abuse from the foster parent(s) working with youth organizations entrusted to care for them.

 Typically, we see the following three types of abuse in foster care situations in Pennsylvania:

 Striking, punching, burning with cigarettes, and worse all fall under this category.